 If the test is obtained on day 6-7 of quarantine, the person is asymptomatic, and the test is negative, then the person can end their quarantine after 7 days, but they must still self-observe for symptoms of COVID-19 and strictly adhere to COVID-19 mitigation measures (social distancing, avoiding social and group gatherings, wearing a face mask when around other people, practicing frequent hand hygiene, etc.).
 Any new symptoms of COVID-19 should prompt the person to isolate and seek testing again (even if the person recently tested out of quarantine).

 Additional exceptions to the travel quarantine can be made by businesses, organizations, schools, etc. for people traveling due to “essential travel” purposes who do not meet one of the above two criteria.
-The NH DHHS guidance for employers on returning to NH from outside New England is detailed here (as of March 16, 2021).
+The NH DHHS guidance for employers on employees returning to NH from outside New England is detailed here (as of May 7, 2021).